 "Customers are usually convinced they are walking into a bakery"

 As I spent more time on the clothing line, it grew so much I had decided to re-launch my online store.
 Slowly but steadily a cult following was brewing so much that my entire house became filled with orders to be shipped internationally.
 My whole family became involved, my mom and sister helped fulfill orders while my dad created a storage space in the attic.
 After hiring friends to help out, the only logical thing to do next was to open a retail store.

 When it came time to open a store, I really wanted it to be an unforgettable experience.
 My dad and I transformed my first store location into an old fashioned bakery where I displayed t-shirts in vintage, industrial refrigerators and on baking racks.
 I even made it smell like frosting!
 This is and always has been the model for all of my stores.
 Even when you purchase a t-shirt, we package them in our signature pastry boxes.
-Our bakery aesthetic is so convincing, that customers are usually convinced they are walking into a bakery expecting to get a cupcake.
 My inner-jokester still gets a kick out of fooling hungry shoppers.
 Cupcake or not, customers usually leave with a t-shirt or a great story.
 However, one April Fool's Day we sold real cupcakes and hid all of our t-shirts!